The Odysseus project is a low-cost nickel sulphide redevelopment project. Credit: Western Areas Ltd.

 Mining at Odysseus

-The primary mining method at the project will employ single-lift long-hole open stoping.
-The paste fill will be accessed through transverse ore drives on a cross-cut spacing of 50m.
+The primary mining method at the project employs single-lift long-hole open stoping.
+The paste fill is accessed through transverse ore drives on a cross-cut spacing of 50m.

-Mining of the north and south orebodies will be carried out in a top-down, centre-out sequence.
-The top-down approach along with quicker ramp access will allow early access to the ore.
+Mining of the north and south orebodies is carried out in a top-down, centre-out sequence.
+The top-down approach along with quicker ramp access allows early access to the ore.

-A new single ramp decline beginning from the AM5/6 decline development will provide access to Odysseus.
+A new single ramp decline beginning from the AM5/6 decline development provides access to Odysseus.

-The project will employ the latest technology to further improve safety and operational efficiency while reducing costs.
-A fibre-optic network will be incorporated to provide Wi-Fi connection for controlling semi-autonomous and fully autonomous loaders, production drills and related equipment.
+The project employs the latest technology to further improve safety and operational efficiency while reducing costs.
+A fibre-optic network is incorporated to provide a Wi-Fi connection for controlling semi-autonomous and fully autonomous loaders, production drills and related equipment.

-A mine control room will be set up to monitor and control pumping, paste filling, refrigeration, ventilation, and mobile fleet activity.
-It will also supervise the location of personnel and equipment, and send the real-time feedback to the ventilation on demand (VOD) system.
-The data will be used to optimise the power supply and ensure the circulation of chilled air in the appropriate areas.
-Additionally, the mine control room will monitor and remotely control the shaft systems and related materials handling system.
+A mine control room is set up to monitor and control pumping, paste filling, refrigeration, ventilation, and mobile fleet activity.
+It also supervises the location of personnel and equipment, as well as sends real-time feedback to the ventilation on demand (VOD) system.
+The data is used to optimise the power supply and ensure the circulation of chilled air in the appropriate areas.
+Additionally, the mine control room monitors and remotely controls the shaft systems and related materials handling systems.

 Processing details

-The existing Cosmos processing plant will be revamped to increase the mill throughput from 450 kilotonnes per annum (ktpa) to 900ktpa to enable the processing of ore from the Odysseus deposits.
-The plant is expected to reach a capacity of 1Mtpa with further debottlenecking.
+The existing Cosmos processing plant was revamped to increase the mill throughput from 450ktpa to 900ktpa to enable the processing of ore from the Odysseus deposits.
+The plant is expected to reach a capacity of 1mtpa with further debottlenecking.

-The plant expansion will involve the installation of a secondary crusher and new conveyors.
-The existing grinding mills will be reconfigured and flotation capacity will also be increased.
+The plant expansion involves the installation of a secondary crusher and new conveyors.
+The existing grinding mills were reconfigured and flotation capacity was also increased.

 The Cosmos plant’s design involves a conventional sulphide processing route utilising a traditional grinding and flotation technology for producing concentrate.

-The mined ore will be fed through a conveyor from the production shaft head frame to the surface stockpile.
-The ore will then be transported to the run-of-mine (ROM) bin via a front-end loader and fed to the mill.
+The mined ore is fed through a conveyor from the production shaft head frame to the surface stockpile.
+The ore is then transported to the run-of-mine (ROM) bin via a front-end loader and fed to the mill.

-The nickel concentrate will be either trucked to the local smelter or exported via the Port of Geraldton in Western Australia.
+The nickel concentrate is either trucked to the local smelter or exported via the Port of Geraldton in WA.

 Odysseus project infrastructure